tsheporamantso/Setup-Mobile-Project/README.md

 ### Deployment

 You can deploy this project using:

+Github pages

 <!--
 Example: